Jesse Wagstaff: Perth Wildcats (2009–present)

+On 2 June 2023, Wagstaff re-signed with the Wildcats for the 2023–24 NBL season.
+In October 2023, he played his 450th NBL game.
+He averaged 6.5 points, 3.0 rebounds and 1.1 assists per game, including 7.4 points per game from December onwards in helping the team reach the semi-finals.

+On 11 April 2024, Wagstaff re-signed with the Wildcats for the 2024–25 NBL season.
+On 1 November 2024, he played his 482nd game in a win over the Illawarra Hawks, tying the Wildcats' all-time games played record alongside Ricky Grace.
+He broke Grace's record two days later, playing his 483rd game in a loss to the South East Melbourne Phoenix.
+In December, he made his 500th career 3-pointer.
+He played his 500th NBL game on 2 February 2025 against the Kings in Sydney, becoming the 14th player in NBL history and just the fourth at a single club to play 500 games.
+He helped the Wildcats reach the semi-finals series, where they lost 2–1 to Melbourne United.
+In game three of the series, Wagstaff hit a 3-pointer with 2.9 seconds left that tied scores up before Melbourne prevailed on the last possession to hand the Wildcats a season-ending 113–112 loss.
+For the season, he averaged below 12 minutes a game for the first time in his career and finished averaging 4.2 points, 1.9 rebounds and 1.2 assists per game.

+On 21 March 2025, Wagstaff re-signed with the Wildcats for the 2025–26 NBL season.
+Coming into his 17th season, he dropped 9 kilograms, going from 114 kg to 105 kg.

 National team career

 In 2009, Wagstaff was a member of the Australian University National Team that travelled to Serbia to play in the World University Games.
 He averaged 18 points per game.
 He received a call-up to join the Australian Boomers in June 2010 ahead of their three-game series with Argentina.
 The following year, he played for the Boomers during the YouYi Games against China.
 In 2013, he played for the Boomers during the Sino-Australia Challenge against China.

 Wagstaff's next international duties came when he was named in a 20-man Boomers squad ahead of the 2017 FIBA Asia Cup.
 In 2018, he played for the Boomers at the Commonwealth Games, winning a gold medal and averaging 8.8 points per game.
 He played for the Boomers again during the 2019 FIBA World Cup qualifiers.

 In July 2022, Wagstaff played for Australia at the FIBA Asia 3x3 Cup in Singapore.
 He helped Australia win the gold medal and was named MVP of the tournament.
 He represented Australia in 3x3 at the 2022 Commonwealth Games in England, where the team won silver.